 A. Don’t give the devil a Foothold:

 We must not tolerate any form of sin (whether significant or insignificant) in our lives.
-Even the smallest sin, when tolerated makes us more vulnerable to temptations.
+Even the smallest sin, when tolerated makes us more vulnerable to temptations, (Song of Solomon 2:15)

-Stop seeking secular solutions to your problems (in the context of Judas).
-Don’t depend on your own strength, (Colossians 3:2)
+Stop seeking worldly solutions to your problems no matter how complicated or reasonable your needs might be.
+Don’t depend on your own strength either, (Colossians 3:2)

 C. Accept Christ as the Savior:

 You and I both are sinners and condemned to hell.
-But God has a given you a second chance through Jesus Christ.
-If we accept him as the Lord and Savior he is faithful to forgive us.
+But God has given you a second chance through Jesus Christ.
+If we accept him as the Lord and Savior he is faithful to forgive us, (John 3:16).